dgagler/5TGM1-Stromal/README.md

 This filtering left us with 45,030, reflecting a 14.9% loss.

 ## HTO Data
 After QC filtering, we look towards the hashtags.
-For each library, we normalize the HTO data and then demultiplex via Seurat's HTODemux() function.
+Hashtag oligos (HTOs) are nucleotide barcodes that are uniquely associated with a specific sample.
+For each library, we normalize the HTO data and then demultiplex the hashtags (determining which cell came from which sample) via Seurat's HTODemux() function.
 ```{r}
 lib1 <- NormalizeData(object = lib1,
                            assay = "HTO",